Contract & Money Periods

 Accrual of an action for breach of contract takes place where there has been a breach.
 In the case of a contract, this may take place without the plaintiff having suffered damage.
 Damage is not a necessary element of a claim for breach of contract, although if may be a practical requirement in order to justify the commencement of legal proceedings.

 This contrasts with the position in respect of negligence.
-Damages are a requirement for a claim in the negligence.
+Damages are a requirement for a claim in negligence.
 There is no claim, and the limitation period does not commence to run until there has been some loss, damage or injury.
-This contrasts with the positions where the claim is based on breach of contract, where the limitation period may commence before there is any loss or damage,
+This contrasts with the positions where the claim is based on breach of contract, where the limitation period may commence before any loss or damage occurs.

 Obligations by Deed

-The actions must be based on breach of a contract which is itself under seal The following actions are subject to a twelve years’ limitation period.
+The actions must be based on a breach of a contract, which is itself under seal.
+The following actions are subject to a twelve years’ limitation period.
 They may not be taken t after the expiration of twelve years from the date on which the cause of action accrued:—

 - an action upon an instrument under seal, other than an action upon an instrument under seal to recover